-- INCOMING This tariff applies to calls that arrive at the PortaSIP® server and end at one of your IP phones from both within and outside your network.
-The rating entry with this access code is also used to allow user SIP phones to register on the PortaSIP® server. - FOLLOWME This tariff applies to forwarded calls and calls to a huntgroup that are delivered by an auto-attendant. - OUTGOING This tariff applies to calls that originate from IP phones or customers' gateways.
-Although you may specify an access code of OUTGOING, we recommend that you keep this entry as a "default," i.e. leave the access code blank.
-This rating entry is also used to allow user SIP phones to register on the PortaSIP® server. - TRANSFER This charge applies to all transferred calls (attended/unattended transfers).
+- INCOMING this tariff applies to calls that arrive at the PortaSIP® server and end at one of your IP phones from both within and outside your network.
+The rating entry with this access code is also used to allow user SIP phones to register on the PortaSIP® server. - FOLLOWME this tariff applies to forwarded calls and calls to a hunt group that are delivered by an auto-attendant. - OUTGOING this tariff applies to calls that originate from IP phones or customers' gateways.
+Although you may specify an access code of OUTGOING, we recommend that you keep this entry as a "default," e.g., leave the access code blank.
+This rating entry is also used to allow user SIP phones to register on the PortaSIP® server. - TRANSFER this charge applies to all transferred calls (attended/unattended transfers).